paruyr-gevorgyan/W3-2024/README.md

 ## Running Application

-1. Install the **Expo Go** app on your iOS or Android phone and connect to the same wireless network as your computer.
+1. Install the **Expo Go** app on your iOS or Android device and connect to the same wireless network as your computer.

 2. On **Android**, use the Expo Go app to scan the QR code from your terminal to open your project.